Course Syllabus

 - If you are symptomatic with COVID, flu, or another illness, please do not attend in person.
 Video recordings of all lectures will be linked below on the syllabus.

-- It is highly recommended you join the Husky Coronavirus Testing program and sign up for WANotify if you have not done so already.
+- It is highly recommended you join the Husky Coronavirus Testing program Links to an external site. and sign up for WANotify Links to an external site. if you have not done so already.
 If you test positive for COVID or are in close contact with someone who does, notify covidehc@uw.edu.
 Please get a Vaccine Booster (3rd shot) as soon as you are eligible.

 When class is remote